ahmetsenturk/Charge2Change/README.md

 ## MVVM Architecture 🏛️
 Charge2Change follows the MVVM (Model-View-ViewModel) architectural pattern.
 This pattern helps us to separate the presentation logic from the business logic, making the codebase more maintainable and scalable.

-Model: Represents the data and business logic of the app.
+**Model**: Represents the data and business logic of the app.
 It contains the underlying data structures and interacts with data sources such as APIs or databases.

-View: Represents the user interface of the app.
+**View:** Represents the user interface of the app.
 It is responsible for displaying the data to the user and collecting user input.

-ViewModel: Acts as a mediator between the Model and the View.
+**ViewModel:** Acts as a mediator between the Model and the View.
 It contains the presentation logic and exposes the data from the Model to the View.
 It also handles user interactions and updates the Model accordingly.

 By adopting the MVVM pattern, Charge2Change achieves a clean separation of concerns, allowing for easier testing, code reusability, and a more organized project structure.